gopro/facets-overview-spark/README.md

   def protoFromDataFrames(dataFrames     : List[NamedDataFrame],
                           features       : Set[String] = Set.empty[String],
-                          catHistgmLevel : Option[Int] = None): DatasetFeatureStatisticsList = {
+                          catHistgmLevel : Option[Int] = Some(20): DatasetFeatureStatisticsList = {

 ```

- Although only ```dataFrames``` is the only one required, suggest pay extra attention to catHistgmLevel.
+ suggest pay extra attention to catHistgmLevel.
- If the feature is categorical feature such as user email or with high number of unique values, then without specify
+ If the feature is categorical feature such as user email or with high number of unique values, then set catHistgmLevel to None
- this argument will cause the resulting protobuf file size to include all unique values of the categorical feature,
+ will cause the resulting protobuf file size to include all unique values of the categorical feature,
  depending on the data size, this can be very large.
 For data size with  1-2 millions rows, the result can be several
  hundreds MB if you have more than one such features.
 The UI mearly use these to show raw data, so set
  catHistgmLevel = Some(20) should be enough.
 This can significant reduce the result file size.